 It’s all about your mindset.
 Sort things by category, not room, to make it easier to discard things.
 From there, ask yourself helpful questions, like, “Does this spark joy?”
 Or, “Am I ready to pack, move, and unpack this item?”

-How can I make moving house less stressful?
+How can I make moving houses less stressful?

 The best way to cut down on moving stress is to give yourself enough time (a full move should be a 6-8 week process) and to stay organized.
 Finding a good moving checklist and sticking to it will eliminate a majority of your moving stress.